albertintech/apai/docs/judiciary/fjbaa/legislative-text.md

    - (B) Each senator's scores for all nominees on the slate shall be recorded and published as part of the public record;

+   - (C) Available positions shall be filled sequentially, one position per round, using the procedure established in subparagraphs (D) through (G).
+The same original scores submitted under subparagraph (A) shall be used in every round;
-   - (C) Scores shall be summed across all voting senators to produce an aggregate score for each nominee;

-   - (D) The nominees with the highest aggregate scores equal to the number of available positions shall be provisionally selected;
+   - (D) For each round, scores shall be summed across all voting senators to produce an aggregate score for each nominee still under consideration.
+The two nominees with the highest aggregate scores shall be designated as finalists for that round;

-   - (E) If any provisionally selected nominee's aggregate score does not exceed the aggregate score of any non-selected nominee by a margin established under rules adopted by the Senate, an automatic runoff shall be conducted between the tied or near-tied nominees using the same scoring procedure;

-   - (F) The nominees receiving the highest aggregate scores following any necessary runoff shall be confirmed to fill the available positions;
+   - (E) An automatic runoff shall be conducted between the two finalists.
+In the runoff, each senator's ballot shall count as one vote for whichever finalist that senator scored higher.
+If a senator assigned equal scores to both finalists, that senator's ballot shall register no preference and shall not count toward either finalist.
+The finalist preferred by the greater number of senators shall be confirmed to fill one available position;

+   - (F) A nominee confirmed under subparagraph (E) shall be removed from consideration for all subsequent rounds;

+   - (G) If additional positions remain to be filled, the procedure established in subparagraphs (D) through (F) shall be repeated among the remaining nominees until all available positions have been filled;

+2. If a tie occurs at any stage of the procedure established in paragraph (1), it shall be resolved as follows:

+   - (A) If two or more nominees are tied in aggregate score for designation as a finalist under subparagraph (1)(D), the tie shall be broken in favor of the nominee who is preferred — that is, scored higher — by the greater number of senators in a pairwise comparison among the tied nominees;

+   - (B) If the two finalists are preferred by an equal number of senators in the automatic runoff under subparagraph (1)(E), the tie shall be broken in favor of the finalist with the higher aggregate score;

+   - (C) If a tie persists after application of subparagraph (A) or (B) — that is, if the tied nominees are equal in both aggregate score and pairwise preference — the tie shall be broken by lot conducted by the Presiding Officer of the Senate;

+3. The Senate may, under its constitutional authority to determine the rules of its proceedings, adopt alternative tie-breaking procedures that supersede the defaults established in paragraph (2);

-2. A nominee confirmed under this subsection shall be deemed to have received the advice and consent of the Senate for purposes of Article II of the Constitution;
+4. A nominee confirmed under this subsection shall be deemed to have received the advice and consent of the Senate for purposes of Article II of the Constitution;

-3. No separate floor vote on individual nominees shall be required when selection is made through the procedure established in this subsection.
+5. No separate floor vote on individual nominees shall be required when selection is made through the procedure established in this subsection.

 #### (c) Slate Rejection